FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

   * The Participant selects the See Available Conferences button;
   * The Participant joins in a Conference;
   * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;
+  * The Participant selects the "Join Meeting" button;
-  * The Participant wait for the conference to end;
+  * The Participant wait for the conference to end or exits the conference;
   * The Participant selects the chat room with the topic he is interested in.